 What can be worse than having an asthma attack outdoors?
-The fresh air instead of soothing you causes breathlessness and wheezing?
+The fresh air instead of soothing you cause breathlessness and wheezing?
 Outdoors are synonymous with good health and vitality but not for someone suffering from asthma.
-Air pollution, pollen, smoke, dust, and other allergens are in ample amounts and can really trigger a massive asthma attack outdoor.
+Air pollution, pollen, smoke, dust and other allergens are in ample amounts and can really trigger a massive asthma attack outdoors.
 For an asthma patient, being outdoors is like walking on eggshells.
 Should that make you sit at home?
 Not at all.
 Being outdoors is related to health and longevity.
 Here are some ways to prevent an asthma attack when outdoors.

 Having a respiratory disease means that the effect of air pollution will be felt more than those who have healthy lungs.
 While poor air quality may make no visible difference to a regular person, to someone suffering from asthma it could mean a fight between life and death.
 If you are venturing out, keep a watch on the air quality index.
 Green on the index means ‘good’ while maroon/red means ‘hazardous’.

 When planning a trip outdoors, ensure that the weather suits your breathing.
 Cold air is very dry and can set off an asthma attack as can hot, dry air in deserts.
 Keep your face covered with a scarf or a mask and take it off only once you are indoors.
 Even humidity is not a perennial friend.
 In fact, it is tougher to manage.
 During bad weather days, exercise during times when the weather is more accommodating.

 Strenuous workouts can leave you feeling breathless in more ways than one.
 Stop before you have pushed yourself too hard.
 Moderate, regular exercise would ensure you stay healthy and not tax your lungs.
 Early mornings are associated with high pollen quantity in the air so avoid exercising then.
 You could try other options to stay fit apart from high energy workouts.
 Yoga and swimming are good alternatives.